 How Lighting Affects Paint Colour

-Lighting and How it Affects Paint Colour
+Lighting and How it Reflects The Colour of Paint

 When you pick up the paint colour samples at your local Ottawa paint store, bring them home and tape them onto the wall and are trying to decide on whether you are going to go with a darker or lighter shade keep in mind that the lighting affects the final paint colour result.
 Both the exterior lighting that comes through the windows and the interior lighting you get from table lamps, ceilings fans and other light fixtures around the room.